 Governance Committee Charter

 - Purposes.
-The Governance Committee (the “Committee”) of the Board of Directors (the “Board”) of Crawford & Company (the “Company”) shall assist the full Board of Directors in fulfilling its responsibilities to assure that the Company is governed in a manner consistent with the best interests of the Company and its shareholders, including (a) identifying individuals qualified to become directors, consistent with criteria as may be approved by the Board from time to time; (b) recommending candidates to fill Board vacancies and newly-created director positions; (c) recommending whether incumbent directors should be nominated for re-election to the Board upon the expiration of their terms; (d) recommending to the Board corporate governance principles applicable to the Company including any changes to the Company’s Corporate Governance Guidelines; and (e) overseeing the evaluation of the Board.
+The Governance Committee (the “Committee”) of the Board of Directors (the “Board”) of Crawford & Company (the “Company”) shall assist the full Board of Directors in fulfilling its responsibilities to assure that the Company is governed in a manner consistent with the best interests of the Company and its shareholders, including (a) identifying individuals qualified to become directors, consistent with criteria as may be approved by the Board from time to time; (b) recommending candidates to fill Board vacancies and newly-created director positions; (c) recommending whether incumbent directors should be nominated for re-election to the Board upon the expiration of their terms; (d) recommending to the Board corporate governance principles applicable to the Company including any changes to the Company’s Corporate Governance Guidelines; and (e) overseeing the evaluation of the Board and management.